 Originally built by Thomas Swarbick, a renowned English organ builder in the 18th century, the beautiful organ of the cathedral still dates in part from 1715.
 It was first positioned in a West end gallery and restored, enlarged and modernised several times to include some more modern installments.
 The most recent major changes were made by Nicholsons in 1993.
 The cathedral has a strong tradition of musical prominence, linked to its organ and the regular evensong that takes place every day during school time.

-St. Philip’s Cathedral is free to enter and open daily till 17:00 if you want to visit its stunning interiors, take pictures and marvel at the many features of the nave.
+St. Philip’s Cathedral is open daily till 17:00 if you want to visit its stunning interiors, take pictures and marvel at the many features of the nave.
 There’s also a children’s choir that often performs in the cathedral.
-If you’re interested in learning more about updated weekly events, keep an eye out on the church’s calendar.
+Additionally, the popular Candlelight series, known for its signature sea of candles frequently hosts concerts at the cathedral’s nave.
+This season, Birmingham Cathedral is welcoming tributes to the likes of Coldplay, Queen and popular film composers.